 In the Alex Hann Exhibition Gallery this year.

-Somerset Miners: Welfare and Health Care
+Somerset Miners: Welfare and Health Care – February to June 2025

 This exhibition has been curated by the Bath Medical Museum working with the Radstock Museum, where the exhibition is located.
-It has benefited from existing knowledge and new research conducted by both Museums, with essential contributions from local ex – miners.
+It has benefited from existing knowledge and new research conducted by both Museums, with essential contributions from local ex–miners.
 Aspects of the exhibition refer to mining conditions in the Victorian period, giving visitors a sense of historical change during the hundred years prior to the closure of the last two Somerset mines in 1973.

 The Somerset coalfield was nationally, one of the less extensive coalfields, yet the effects on miners’ health of coalface working in the challenging narrow seams was significant, under recognised, and often, life threatening.